 During the ambulance transport, the plaintiff’s ETCO2 was 80-90mm Hg.
 The defendant paramedics listened for lung sounds and thought they were diminished on the left, leading them to withdraw the ET tube ½ cm.
 After listening for lung sounds again, the tube was backed out another ½ cm.
 The plaintiff’s ETCO2 continued to rise and the defendant paramedics contacted Medical Control with a request to change the patient’s respiratory rate from 16 to 20.
 Medical Control consented to the change but no improvement was observed or noted.

-Upon arrival to the hospital, the plaintiff was brought in to the emergency department for evaluation.
+Upon arrival at the hospital, the plaintiff was brought to the emergency department for evaluation.
 The defendant paramedics reported diminished lung sounds and high ETCO2 levels to the receiving physician.
 The defendant paramedics claimed they were not advised of any issue with the patient during transport, but assumed that they were having trouble with their monitoring devices.
-The devices, however, were evaluated and found to be in good working order by the defendant ambulance company following the subject incident.
+The devices, however, were evaluated and found to be in good working order by the defendant’s ambulance company following the subject incident.

 According to the experts retained by the plaintiff, the care and treatment rendered the plaintiff during his ambulance transport fell well below the standard of care expected of the average qualified paramedics, in several important respects.

 First, the defendant’s request for a waiver of the “20-minute rule” was unfounded, leaving the paramedic crew without the ability to properly assess the operation of the portable ventilator before leaving the emergency department.
 Had the 20-minute rule been followed, it was probable that the problem the defendant paramedics encountered en route could have been identified and addressed while still in the ED, thereby sparing the plaintiff the brain injury he ultimately suffered.